cschladetsch/Doplhin/LoggingSystem/prompt.md

 # C++20 - Logging System

-Efficient logging is essential for debugging, monitoring, an analysing software behaviour.
+Efficient logging is essential for debugging, monitoring, and analysing software behaviour.
 The code generation task outlined here requires the development of a logging utility in modern C++20, using `std::source_location::current()` to provide contextual information such as file name, line number, and function name in log messages.

 ## Requirements

+1. **Use modern C++20**: Use `std::source_location` namespace.
 1. **Logging Mechanism**: Implement logging using variadic macros to handle messages with different numbers and types of arguments.
 1. **Type Safety**: Ensure type safety with template arguments for logging different data types.
 Handle both primitive and custom types.
 1. **Severity Levels**: Define macros: